What Is a Sleep Study?

 A sleep study (also known as polysomnography test) is an overnight study to evaluate sleep disorders in children.

-During a sleep study, pediatric sleep medicine specialists monitor a child while they’re sleeping and examine blood pressure, electrocardiographic activity, blood oxygen level, brain wave pattern (through video electroencephalogram), eye movement, airflow through the nose and mouth, and movement of respiratory muscles and limbs.
+During a sleep study, pediatric sleep medicine specialists monitor a child while they’re sleeping and examine carbon dioxide level, electrocardiographic activity, blood oxygen level, brain wave pattern (through video electroencephalogram), eye movement, airflow through the nose and mouth, and movement of respiratory muscles and limbs.

-Collecting information while a child sleeps provides a better understanding of what’s causing sleep issues so that a treatment plan can begin to help your child get a better night’s rest.
+Collecting information while a child sleeps provides a better understanding of what’s causing sleep issues so that a treatment plan can begin to help your child (and you!) get a better night’s rest.

 Who Benefits From a Sleep Study?